 San Diego’s Balboa Park is the United States’ largest urban park and home to fifteen museums – including the Museum of Photographic Arts, San Diego Automotive Museum and San Diego Air & Space Museum, as well as theatres and a programme of exhibitions and concerts running throughout the year.

 If you like to play golf, California has some excellent courses.
 The Resort at Pelican Hill on the Newport Coast offers three courses and a complete golf experience including a golf academy, professional caddies, a practice facility, shoe attendants, a club cleaning service and a golf shop.

 British Airways direct from London Heathrow to Los Angeles, San Francisco and San Diego.
 Virgin Atlantic and United Airlines direct from London Heathrow to Los Angeles and San Francisco.
 Air New Zealand direct from London Heathrow to Los Angeles.

-From London Heathrow to Los Angeles: 11 hours; San Francisco: 10 hours, 50 minutes and San Diego: 11 hours, 10 minutes.
+From London Heathrow to Los Angeles: 11 hours.
+London Heathrow to San Francisco: 10 hours, 50 minutes.
+London Heathrow to San Diego: 11 hours, 10 minutes.

 To experience the best of this state's diversity, we highly recommend you hire a car and tour the state at your leisure - if you know exactly what you want - beaches, wine, nature or cities - you've plenty of options to select from.
 Alternatively, if you wish to extend your holiday, Las Vegas or Arizona, team up well with California.
 Whichever way you choose to 'do' California, our Travel Consultants are on hand, happy to advise and recommend.